fioprotocol/fio-devhub/_docs/chain/node-build-source.md

 The build process writes temporary content to the `fio/build` folder.
 After building, the program binaries can be found at `fio/build/programs`.

-{% include alert.html type="danger" title="FIO build requires clang 8" content="FIO chain requires clang v8 as part of the LLVM requirements.
-FIO recommends using a '-P' pinned build to ensure the correct LLVM versions are used." %}

-To confirm your clang version, first get the install directory for nodeos (e.g., `/usr/local/bin/nodeos`):
+To confirm your clang version, go to the build directory or if inspecting an installed binary, the install directory (e.g., `~/fio`, `/usr/local/bin/nodeos`, etc.).
+To locate a running instance of fio:

 ```shell
 ps -ef | grep nodeos